Hong Kong Philharmonic Orchestra: Hong Kong Philharmonic Orchestra

 In 1957, members of the orchestra decided to separate the group from Sino-British Club.
 As an independent organisation, the orchestra was renamed to the Hong Kong Philharmonic Orchestra, and registered as the Hong Kong Philharmonic Society.
 Most of the musicians remained, and Foa and Bard stayed on the same positions in the new ensemble.

 In 1974, the Hong Kong Philharmonic Orchestra became the first professional orchestra in Hong Kong, while the Sino-British Club dismissed in the same year.
 Kek-tjiang Lim was the orchestra's first music director with the ensemble in professional status, from 1974 to 1975.
 In February 1986, the HKPO made its debut tour of several cities in the People's Republic of China, with conductor Kenneth Schermerhorn and soloists Stephanie Chase (violin) and Li Jian (piano).
 In the autumn of 1995, the HKPO travelled to nine cities in the United States and Canada in its North American début under conductor David Atherton.
 In 2003, the orchestra made its European début with performances in London's Barbican Hall, Belfast, Dublin and Paris (Théâtre des Champs-Élysées).

-The orchestra's most recent and longest-serving music director was Jaap van Zweden, from 2012 to 2024.
+The orchestra's longest-serving music director was Jaap van Zweden, from 2012 to 2024.
 In June 2023, Tarmo Peltokoski first guest-conducted the orchestra.
 In July 2024, the orchestra announced the appointment of Peltokoski as its next music director, effective with the 2026-2027 season, with an initial contract of four years.
-He is to hold the title of music director-designate for the 2025-2026 season.
+He held the title of music director-designate for the 2025-2026 season.

-The orchestra's current chief executive is Bernhard Fleischer, succeeding Benedikt Fohr who stepped down at the end of 2024-25 season.
+The orchestra's current chief executive is Bernhard Fleischer, succeeding Benedikt Fohr who stepped down at the end of 2024-2025 season.

 In addition to classical performances, the orchestra occasionally appears backing local pop stars such as Hacken Lee, Jacky Cheung, Frances Yip, Teresa Carpio, Leehom Wang and Hins Cheung.